 Easy Gluten-Free Banza Pasta Marinara is the answer to gluten-free comfort food!
-Finally, a pasta that holds its shape and one that tastes really good.
-Banza’s texture is al dente, tastes like the real gluten deal, and coated in the best marinara sauce. hidden veggie inside this pasta is chickpeas!
+Finally, a pasta that holds its shape, and tastes really good.
+Banza's texture is al dente, tastes like the real gluten deal, and coated in the best marinara sauce. hidden veggie inside this pasta is chickpeas!
 Chickpeas are full of flavor, and protein making this pasta dish nutrient-dense and delicious!

 Sometimes you just need to eat something gluten-free and easy.
 Banza pasta is your answer.